ujr/guides/drafts/Generalities.md

 The list here is ordered by year of first publication.

 - Fred Brooks,
-  *Mythical Man Month.
+  *The Mythical Man Month.
 Essays on Software Engineering*, Addison-Wesley 1975, 1982, 1995.
 The well-known “Brooks Law” that adding people to a late software project makes it later is the core of the first essay in the book.